alinggolee/alinggolee.github.io/data/W9/content-en.md

 - Week 14: Advocacy & Educational Design (Mastering game facilitation).
 - Week 15: Integration, Celebration & Responsibility.

-## Engaging Discussion Questions
+## Discussion Questions

 ### Finding Freedom in a Glass of Wine:

 In Truku tradition, a young man who loves a woman might use a "strategy" by offering alcohol to her father until he is "intoxicated"—a sign of gaining his blessing.

-  - Humanized Question: Do you think this man is "breaking the rules" or "playing the rules"?
+  - Do you think this man is "breaking the rules" or "playing the rules"?
 Have you ever found a clever, loving way to navigate a strict family rule while still being true to yourself?

 ### The Fading Voice of the Leader: